FRANK LLOYD WRIGHT JR.

 1939 - The Four-Square Unit Housing, Los Angeles CA. Unbuilt.

-1939 - The Adams Residence, aka the Mat House Design, 7400 Tampa Avenue, Reseda CA. Adams, a former Oklahoma oilfield worker, built the house over a four-year period with help from his son, Robert, a 19-year old UCLA geology student using blueprints drawn by Wright.
+1939 - William M. and Clara Bea Adams House, aka the Mat House Design, 7400 Tampa Avenue, Reseda CA. Adams, a former Oklahoma oilfield worker, built the house over a four-year period with help from his son, Robert, a 19-year old UCLA geology student using blueprints drawn by Wright.
 The house was designated a Los Angeles Historic-Cultural Monument in 1996.
 Deeded to their son.
 Deeded to their son's wife, Barbara, who lived there until around 2009.
 Sold to Hector and Galesi Semidey.
+Photos by Michael Locke.

-1939 - The Jascha Heifetz House, 18 Harbor Island, Newport Beach CA. Sold to Harold Amundsen.
-House has been destroyed, date unknown.
-Sold at auction in 2010 to Telluride Trust.
-Sold in 2013 to East West Bk Bfc.
-House above is new.
+1939 - The Jascha Heifetz House, 18 Harbor Island Road, Newport Beach CA. Sold to Harold Amundsen.
+House was destroyed in the mid-late 1980s.
+Photo above is house built there in 1990.

-1940 - The Jascha Heifetz Studio, 1520 Gilcrest Drive, Los Angeles CA. The studio was reconstructed as part of the Colburn School in downtown Los Angeles.
+1940 - The Jascha Heifetz Studio, 1520 Gilcrest Drive, Beverly Hills CA. The studio was reconstructed as part of the Colburn School in downtown Los Angeles.
 The site became a new house for actor James Woods in 1996, designed by Lisa Claiborne Matthews (middle photo).
 In 2020 Walker Workshop designed a major redevelopment of the house (bottom photo, by Michael Locke).

 1940 - The Harold Swann House, Hope Ranch, Santa Barbara CA. Unbuilt.
 Harwell Hamilton Harris designed a house for them in 1938, also unbuilt.